rbastronomy/God-of-War-Speedrun-Wiki/GodofWarAscension.md

 Unfortunately, cutscene and prompt break-outs aren't that promising in this game because more often than not time is stopped during any prompt use sequence.
 So, even though Kratos breaks free, you still don't regain control and therefore don't benefit from it.
 Trying to break out of important story cutscenes like meeting Oracle can also lead to a crash, so that's also a drawback.

-### Other notes and limitations regarding break-outs:
+### Other notes and limitations regarding break-outs

 Like in God of War II, breaking out in conjunction to using grapple points tends to crash the game.